3 Los Angeles police officers shot; conditions unknown

-LOS ANGELES (AP) — Three Los Angeles police officers were shot Wednesday evening and hospitalized in unknown condition while the suspect remained barricaded in a neighborhood east of Los Angeles, police said.
+LOS ANGELES (AP) — Three Los Angeles police officers were shot Wednesday evening and hospitalized while the suspect remained barricaded in a neighborhood east of Los Angeles, police said.

 Officers had gone to Lincoln Heights, an older neighborhood of single-family homes, at around 4:30 p.m. and the shootings were reported about two hours later, Los Angeles Police Department Officer Norma Eisenman said.

-The officers were hospitalized but there was no immediate word on their conditions.
+The officers were hospitalized in stable condition, Police Chief Michel Moore tweeted.

 Two were patrol officers and the third was a K9 unit officer, police said.

-Details of the shootings also weren’t immediately released.
+Details of the shootings weren’t immediately released.

 The police department issued a citywide tactical alert, meaning officers from across the city are available to respond to the scene if needed.
 Officers, including SWAT team members, flooded into the area and sealed it off.